 - There is a higher rate of peripheral neuropathy among people with PD as compared to those without PD, although the nature of this relationship is unclear.

-- Levodopa treatment may contribute to lower Vitamin B12 levels which may contribute to peripheral neuropathy.
+- Levodopa treatment may contribute to lower Vitamin B6 and Vitamin B12 levels which may contribute to peripheral neuropathy.

 - Anyone with PN should consult their doctor to try to determine the cause of the PN.